jacobshaw42/showcase/README.md

 # showcase
 This repository is mainly for showcasing work and skills.

-Currently, the contents are strictly for the IUNI Interview Assignment.
+Currently, the contents are mostly for IUNI Assignment.

 Once the repository has been obtained, simply run the api-log.py script using python3.